CPQ

 Unauthorized changes and access to data can lead to data security issues and financial inaccuracies.
 Even a single incident can put your whole company at risk.
 News archives are full of reports of companies that unfortunately experienced data breaches or fraud.
 These events cost them millions in dollars in damages—as well as a loss of public trust.

-SOX regulations for Salesforce CPQ development may seem complex and time-consuming.
+SOX regulations for Salesforce CPQ development may seem complex and time consuming.
 Nonetheless, they’re put in place to prevent anything like this from happening to you and your company.

-Prove SOX Compliance With Prodly
+Prove SOX compliance with Prodly

 Of course, it's not sufficient to be SOX compliant.
 You also have to prove to auditors you adhere to regulations.
 That's where Prodly Compliance Center comes in.